John Banks (motorcyclist)

-John Banks is a British former professional motocross racer.
+John Banks (born 16 April 1944) is a British former professional motocross racer.
 He competed in the Motocross World Championships from 1963 to 1977.
 A four-time 500cc British national champion, Banks was twice runner-up in the 500cc motocross world championship.

 Motorcycle racing career

 Banks was the son of a successful builder from Bury St Edmunds.
 His first motorcycle was a Greeves trials motorcycle that he bought from Dave Bickers, the 1960 and 1961 European motocross champion.
 He then gained a sponsorship from the Dot motorcycle company and in 1963 he placed third at the Swiss Grand Prix just after turning 19.
 His impressive results led to an offer to ride for the BSA factory racing team in 1966 as a teammate to Jeff Smith.
 He contested a few rounds of the 1967 500cc motocross world championship scoring a third place at the Luxembourg Grand Prix and, placing 12th in the season final points standing.
 He won the 1967-1968 BBC Grandstand winter series to claim his first major victory.

 Entering the 1968 season, Banks faced strong competition from the defending world champion Paul Friedrichs and his ČZ teammate Roger De Coster as well as the Swedish Husqvarna team riders Bengt Åberg and Åke Jonsson.
-He won his first individual race victory in the second moto of the Finnish Grand Prix where he relegated Friedrichs to second place.
-He won his first-ever overall world championship race at the ninth round of the series with a victory at the French Grand Prix and, followed one week later with a victory at the Dutch Grand Prix.
+He won his first individual race victory in the second moto of the season opening 1968 Austrian Grand Prix.

+The fifth 500cc Grand Prix event of the year would be held in Friedrichs' homeland of East Germany and, Communist authorities were eager to help an East German rider on a ČZ motorcycle built in a neighboring Communist country in order to demonstrate the inferiority of western capitalism.
+The East German Grand Prix was not attended by the majority of western European riders due to the difficulty in procuring visas and traveling behind the Iron Curtain.
+That gave communist authorities the opportunity to enter several local East German competitors who helped Friedrichs to win the race by continually obstructing Banks' path.
+Banks placed fourth behind Friedrichs and fellow Eastern Bloc competitors, Vlastimil Valek and Petr Dobry.

-The setting of round 10 at the Belgian Grand Prix was a rugged, narrow track in the forests surrounding the picturesque hilltop Citadel of Namur.
+Banks won his first-ever overall world championship race at the ninth round of the series with a victory at the French Grand Prix and, followed one week later with a victory at the Dutch Grand Prix.
+The setting of the tenth round at the Belgian Grand Prix was a rugged, narrow track in the forests surrounding the picturesque hilltop Citadel of Namur.
 First held in 1947, the Namur circuit was known as the Monaco of the motocross grand prix circuit in reference to the prestigious Formula One race.
 Banks would claim the championship points lead from Jonsson with a second place finish in Belgium as Jonsson suffered mechanical malfunctions.
 Banks finished third behind Vic Eastwood and Friedrichs at the penultimate round in Luxembourg.
-Going into the final race of the season, Banks held a slim points lead over Friedrichs and Jonsson.
-Friedrichs came out on top by winning the last race of the season to win the 1968 world championship by one point over Banks.